dolthub/docs/content/interfaces/sql/persistence.md

 ## Global Config

-Users can persist system variables in the global dolt config using the LCI, but we do not currently support loading global config values on restarts.
+Users can persist system variables in the global dolt config using the CLI, but we do not currently support loading global config values on restarts.